The007Programmer/The007Programmer/README.md

-# Hi, I'm MilkshakeTheCoder!
+# Hi, I'm The007Programmer!

 👋 Hi!
-My name is Aahil.
+My real name is Aahil.

 💻 I'm scrapping a lot of my old projects since a lot of my projects were built primarily on web-scraps, and I didn't feel great doing a project with work that wasn't mine.
 I'm going to re-learn python, and then start original projects, like a chad.